 - Drumsticks

-For the best result for Japanese chicken curry, I recommend thigh, wings or drumsticks.
-If you have time, use chicken wings and simmer them slowly until the meat comes off the bones to make a chicken curry full of rich chicken flavor.
+I recommend thighs, wings, or drumsticks for the best result for Japanese chicken curry.
+If you have time, use chicken wings and simmer them until the meat comes off the bones to make a chicken curry full of rich flavor.
 Chicken thigh is more for a quicker option.

-Chicken breast is passable, but I personally think it's too lean and dry to go with Japanese curry.
-I tend to feel like chicken breast and curry roux don't mingle together well.
+Chicken breast is passable, but I think it’s too lean and dry to go with Japanese curry.
+I feel like chicken breast and curry roux don’t mingle well, in my opinion.

 Seafood

 I must say, seafood is a hidden gem for Japanese curry.
 If I have to rank the protein ingredients, seafood comes second after beef for me.
-It's that good and I would like you to try it one day as well!
+It’s that good, and I would like you to try it someday!
 The umami from different varieties of seafood is indescribable.

 - Shrimp/prawns